Experienced Spousal Support Attorney in Newark, CA

 Following a California divorce, spousal support is not a given.
-On the contrary, courts have limited discretion to deny spousal support or limit it according to the ability of each parting spouse to meet their financial needs.
+On the contrary, courts have limited discretion to deny or limit support according to the ability of each parting spouse to meet their financial needs.

-Put simply, the degree to which a parting spouse is granted alimony is determined largely by who a judge believes makes the most money and who has the greatest need.
+Put simply, the degree to which a parting spouse is granted alimony is determined mainly by who a judge believes makes the most money and who has the greatest need.

-If both parties are working and earning similar income, spousal support is unlikely.
-However, if one party is working and the other is unemployed or raising children without an income or has substantially fewer assets than the other spouse, alimony may be justified.
+Spousal support is unlikely if both parties are working and earning similar income.
+However, alimony may be justified if one party is working and the other is unemployed or raising children without an income or has substantially fewer assets than the other spouse.

-A judge will consider several factors prior to ordering a spousal support decree, including:
+A judge will consider several factors before ordering a support decree, including:

 - The parties’ ages and health